For information about the Mouthmouthshire walking festival visit http://www.walkinginmonmouthshire.org/

 The Circle of Legends

-Situated at the Old Station in Tintern (incidentally a great place for afternoon tea in the old station waiting room), it consists of six wooden, life sized sculptures (5 made from oak and 1 from sweet chestnut) depicting 6 mystical or historical characters from Monmouthshire’s past.
-They were created by sculptors Neil Gow and John Hobbs over an 18 month period between 2002 and 2003 and were partly funded by the Wye Valley Area of Outstanding Natural Beauty.
+Situated at the Old Station in Tintern (incidentally, a great place for afternoon tea in the old station waiting room), it consists of six wooden, life sized sculptures (5 made from oak and 1 from sweet chestnut) depicting 6 mystical or historical characters from Monmouthshire’s past.
+They were created by sculptors Neil Gow and John Hobbs between 2002 and 2003 and were partly funded by the Wye Valley Area of Outstanding Natural Beauty.
 Find out more by visiting www.thecircleoflegends.co.uk

 There are very many different walks in the Black Mountains, which represent the Lake District of South Wales with their impressive stark ridges.
 Some of the more popular walks include the Sugar Loaf, Red Darron, the Cat’s Back, and the Skirrid, just ask us for more information.